andy-a-d-nguyen/python-dsa/backtracking/backtracking.md

 - Key tasks:
   - Figure out appropriate smallest unit of work (decision)
   - Figure out how to enumerate all possible choices/options for it

+## "Arm's Length" Recursion

+- Arm's length recursion: A poor style where unnecessary tests are performed before performing recursive calls.
+  - Typically, the tests try to avoid making a call into what would otherwise be a base case
+- Example: escape_maze
+  - The code recursively tries to explore up, down, left, and right
+  - Some of those directions may lead to walls or off the board.
+Shouldn't we test before making calls in these directions?

+Essentially, arm's length recursion is excessively checking for bad paths before making recursive calls.
+This fills up the code with unnecessary conditional checks as opposed to making recursive calls to check for bad paths.

+## 8 Queens

+### Naive algorithm

+For (each board square):
+- Place a queen there
+- Try to place the rest of the queens
+- Un-place the queen

+### Better algorithm idea

+- Observation: In a working solution, exactly 1 queen must appear in each row and in each column
+  - Redefine a "choice" to be valid placement of a queen in a particular column